We all need either physical, spiritual or mental healing at some point. Learn about how you can enhance your healing system.

 “I do,” Manipura, is the solar plexus.
 This center is associated with the color yellow.
 This one is located just above the navel and is the center of personal strength, learning, and comprehension.
 This the center of our social instinct and self-awareness.
 It’s the home of our self-esteem, guiding us through life by creating a strong sense of self, awareness of others, setting personal boundaries and building self-esteem and willpower.
 The ability to bring change into your life and to the world is born within this center.

 “I love,” this energy portal that is the seat of emotion.
 It is best known for channeling love.
 But it is the source of all emotions, good and bad.
 So, it also channels all emotions; anger, hate, vulnerability, anxiety, and dependency.
 At the same time can channel unconditional love, compassion, friendliness, and healthy self-love.
 If this center is not healthy, then it sends ripples through our entire being.
 It all depends on the health of our hearts.

 This is one of the main chakra energy centers, Anahata, the heart.
 We associate it with the color green.
 It is in the middle of the chest just above the heart.
 This point is in the center of our body mass and radiates energy throughout the body.

-This center connects everything together… mind, heart, soul, and body.
-The heart give us a connection with other people, animals, and the environment.
+This center connects everything… mind, heart, soul, and body.
+The heart gives us a connection with other people, animals, and the environment.
 Many of the mantras for healing are for this center.

 5th Chakra “Visuddha” The Throat